koustuvsinha/fcc-java-drafts/Java-Basics.md

 ## Loop constructs

 Remember the guy (or gal) who goes on and on about something?
 Well, that's a `loop` right there for you.
-In `Java`, a developer can represent a `do something repeatedly` using the following constructs:
+In `Java`, a developer can represent the action of  `doing something repeatedly` using the following constructs:

 ###### `while` Loop